-When I first started IT Consulting in August 1999 I encouraged clients to keep dynamic content on websites so they can provide ongoing value to visitors.
-I tried to set a good example by writing daily journal entries, which I did without missing until 2002.
-Nowadays, my "blog" consists of thoughts from work as an SAP Consultant, travel and transportation, and technology.
+When I first started IT Consulting in August 1999 I encouraged clients to keep dynamic content on websites to drive traffic.
+I tried to follow my own advice by writing daily journal entries until 2002.
+Nowadays, my "blog" is a less frequent collection of thoughts while traveling as an SAP Consultant.

 Good For: Refreshing minimalism.
 It has been a decade since I have driven a vehicle without power mirrors.
 Thanks to the Yaris, I got a refresher on all the little unnecessary features that become standard on even the cheapest cars now, adding weight and complexity.
 It's really not that hard to push the mirror in place just like you would the interior mirror.
 The steering wheel is just a steering wheel.
 If you want to change the radio volume then you will have to touch the radio.
 And it is a fine radio for an entry level car, complete with a big touch-screen, Bluetooth, iPod controls, and HD Radio.
 Windshield wiper?
 Only one blade needed.